cocos-creator/docs-3d-deprecated/en/editor/project/index.md

 The default Canvas settings include design resolution and adapted screen width/height, which are used to specify the default design resolution value in Canvas when creating a new scene or Canvas component, as well as the `Fit Height, Fit Width` options.

-For more information, please refer to [Multi-resolution adaptation scheme](../ui-system/components/engine/multi-resolution.md) documentation.
+For more information, please refer to the [Multi-resolution adaptation scheme](../ui-system/components/engine/multi-resolution.md) documentation.

 ## Engine Modules